-Currently a Trustee for Impetus, Brighton and Hove
+Previously a Trustee for Impetus, Brighton and Hove

 Former Research Fellow at the Health and Social Policy Research Centre, the University of Brighton and Research Consultant, Sussex Consultancy Services.
 These roles entailed the design and management of research; the presentation of complex and disparate information in a co-ordinated and succinct format; and the development of evaluative frameworks.

 FASS Representative (Regional) to Senate.
 I bring my experience as an AL and Regional homeworker and understanding of FASS priorities, to contribute to debates and decision-making.

 Social Sciences UCU Representative.
 I use my knowledge and understanding of the problems and concerns of UCU members to inform discussions and consultation with senior management as well as OU Branch priorities.

 These stem in the main from my PhD on the social history of voluntary organisations as well as from my background working in the voluntary and community sectors, as a paid manager, campaigner and trustee over 20+ years and as a professional trainer in Charity Evaluation and a Charity Assessor for The King’s Fund 1997-2017.

 · the social history of voluntary action (both philanthropy and mutual aid), primarily in Britain in the 19th and 20th centuries

 · the role of women as social investigators in Britain in the early 20th century